TheBlackDragon4/FrankenGameJam2024-Lucky-7-Cat-s-Quest/README.md

 | U | open and close inventory |
 | H | interact with objects in the world |
 | ESC | Pause game/enter options |

+# Used development engine:
+- Godot Version 4.3